dsyme/dsyme-presentations/design-notes/on-teaching-operators.md

     ``abc def``          Long identifier

+**And that's all**.
+Below are some other operators you might need to know in specialized contexts:

 #### Teach in specialized sections:

 These operators will occur along the way in teach specific sections, e.g. on